Qengineering/YoloCam/README.md

 ## First boot.
 Insert your fresh SD card into the slot and powerup your Raspberry Pi.<br>
 Don't be surprised if the initial boot takes a long time.
 More than three minutes is normal.<br>
-We have used [PiShrink](https://github.com/Drewsif/PiShrink) to make the image, hence the download time, as small as possible.<br>
+We have let [PiShrink](https://github.com/Drewsif/PiShrink) compress the image and make the download time as short as possible.<br>
 Another advantage of PiShrink is that you can use SD cards with larger sizes than the original 16 GB.<br>
 Because you don't have a license yet, the YoloCam comes with a unique ID to buy the key.<br><br>
 ![output image]( https://qengineering.eu/images/YoloCamNoKey.png )<br><br>